locationtech/geomesa/geomesa-tools/README.md

 Make sure to include the `. ` prefix to the command, as this sources your new environment variables.

-Now, you should be able to use Geomesa from any directory on your computer.
+Now, you should be able to use GeoMesa from any directory on your computer.
 To test, `cd` to a different directory and run:

     geomesa

 This should print out the following usage text:

-    Geomesa Tools 1.0
+    GeoMesa Tools 1.0
     Required for each command:
             -u, --username: the Accumulo username : required Optional parameters:
             -p, --password: the Accumulo password.
 This can also be provided after entering a command. help, -help, --help: show this help dialog or the help dialog for a specific command (e.g. geomesa create help) Supported commands are:
-             create: Create a feature in Geomesa
+             create: Create a feature in GeoMesa
-             delete: Delete a feature from the specified Catalog Table in Geomesa
+             delete: Delete a feature from the specified Catalog Table in GeoMesa
              describe: Describe the attributes of a specified feature
-             explain: Explain and plan a query in Geomesa
+             explain: Explain and plan a query in GeoMesa
              export: Export all or a set of features in csv, geojson, gml, or shp format
              ingest: Ingest a feature into GeoMesa
              list: List the features in the specified Catalog Table